drikonmyar/RightToEquality/README.md

 # RightToEquality
-Web Application to capture public sentiment on Equal Rights for All
+Web Application to capture public sentiment on Equal Rights